andypf/json-viewer/README.md

 ### Customizations

+### Custom Theme Customization

-You have the flexibility to customize the theme by defining a JSON object with the following properties:
+Tailor the visual theme to your preferences by crafting a JSON object with the following properties, based on the 16 fundamental colors outlined in the [Base16 styling](https://github.com/chriskempson/base16/blob/main/styling.md).
+Please note that not all colors are employed in this project:

 - `--base00`: Default Background
 - `--base01` (**unused**): Lighter Background (Reserved for status bars, line numbers, and folding marks)